 So what stops a company from making the right changes and improvements to grow successfully and profitably?

-The leadership team is the linchpin
+The CEO and leadership team are the linchpin

 An always-evolving leadership team

 The challenge of having an effective leadership team continues through the life of the company.
 New leaders come and go.
 Markets evolve.
 Systems need to change.
 And so the capabilities of the leaders and the team need to evolve as well.

 The crucial underlying challenge to achieving profitable growth is to build, maintain and continuously improve a great top team that is highly capable, aligned, leading and executing effectively and efficiently, and therefore minimizing silos and strengthening execution between and across departments.
 Essentially, working as one unit to move the company forward because the owner CEO can’t do it alone…because it’s too much for the owner or CEO to do it alone, at least effectively and sanely.
 More about that in my next 5 Minute Growth Tip article.

 What systems can you improve to grow a thriving company?

 To find out what systems you and can improve to grow more easily, quickly and profitability, AND enjoy the ride, try our complimentary Agile Growth Checklist.
 This self-service questionnaire takes 5 to 10 minutes to complete.
 You'll receive the checklist with your responses immediately.
 Within 24 hours, you'll receive a compiled report highlighting areas to improve.
 Find out how your company is doing in each of the 7 areas needed to produce more rapid, profitable and sustainable growth.
 This report is complementary and involves no obligation.